 Alcohol, drugs, exercise, smoking, food, social media etc. All these things can be used as numbing agents.
 There are many more.
 Everyone has their own selection which they fall back on to make the pain a little less invasive.

 I can’t allow my emotions to make me too impulsive either.
 I can’t just snatch what I want without regard for what other people feel.
-If my emotional capabilities are used solely for myself I am cruel and manipulative.
-I am bossy and unbearable.
-But if used right then the same capabilities give me a way into empathy.
+If used right then emotions give me a way into empathy.
 I can harness my imagination to construct someone else’s shoes and feel my way into my best guess of their life without assuming that I understand them at all.